Generic Name: brentuximab (bren-TUX-i-mab)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Adcetris:

-Adcetris is usually handled and stored by a health care provider.
-If you are using Adcetris at home, store Adcetris as directed by your pharmacist or health care provider.
+Adcetris will be handled and stored by a health care provider.
+You will not store it at home.
 Keep Adcetris out of the reach of children and away from pets.

 - If you have any questions about Adcetris, please talk with your doctor, pharmacist, or other health care provider.